Trambak-Guha/OSDES---Open-Source-Droplet-Evaluator-Sorter/README.md

 # OSDES: Open-Source Droplet Evaluator-Sorter

 ## Overview
-OSDES is a high-throughput, open-source hardware and software pipeline designed for biomedical instrumentation, specifically targeting microfluidic droplet evaluation and sorting.
+OSDES is an open-source hardware and software pipeline designed for high throughput screening,specifically targeting microfluidic droplet evaluation and sorting.

 The system relies on an FPGA-driven backend for real-time digital signal processing and hardware-level decision-making, coupled with a Python-based graphical frontend for live telemetry visualization and data logging.